timhwang21/react-gotchas/README.md

 # React Gotchas

+This repository is meant to be a way to collaboratively track **gotchas** -- easy-to-miss mistakes that can cause large headaches down the road.
+File a PR!

 ## Caveat

-As of now, most of the material here is my opinion.
-The content is a mix of blocking concerns that would get you a -2, my opinion of best practices, and things that are simply my preference.

-This is meant to be a way to collaboratively share React learnings.
-File a PR!
+While the tips here are meant to be general-purpose, several of the items listed are specific to RocketFuel's code base and are marked as such.

+Much of the material is biased by my opinion as I am currently the only contributor.
+Any comments, concerns, or disagreements are very welcome in the Issues section.

 ## Contents